kovs705/WhatsNewPack/README.md

 # WhatsNewPack

 ## Description
-This package is made to show new app features right inside the sheet your your own desired screen in Apple-way!
+This package is made to show new app features right inside the sheet in Apple-way!
 Just copy json, fetch the data and show to the user in desired colors, icons and titles!

 <img src="https://user-images.githubusercontent.com/56929597/265215838-a97fc943-de01-4c19-a724-956d98ca576b.png"